 JUSTIN: Well yes, she's nice to look at.

 Right, there was a real camaraderie despite the tension between all of them (Harve Bennett who took over the reins for ST2, watched the entire series in preparation and said, "This whole show boils down to these three characters and how they relate to each other.").
 In the new movies Kirk and Spock really don't seem to like each other, while McCoy is a non-factor.
 I get that it's early in their careers but in both movies I'm left wondering to a certain extent why they even want to work together.

 DAN: Exactly, those three, how they grew together, especially in the original series 2-5 (though 5 stunk) really showed that these guys were, despite differences, great for the Federation and even better friends.
 The friendship of Kirk and McCoy really came through in Undiscovered Country.
 You definitely got the feeling that these were two old buddies, stuck in another impossible space jam (not the Bugs Bunny one).
-But that is completely missing in these first two new films.
+But that is completely missing in these new films.
 Like you said, Kirk and Spock don’t even seem to like each other in these new ones.
 There’s no banter, nothing.
 They imply that McCoy and Kirk are better friends than Kirk and Spock, but they don’t really show it.
 I think we’re supposed to assume that’s the case from the prior films and TV shows, but that’s pretty weak, considering this is a new series of films with the same characters starting anew.
 We should SEE those relationships develop, not assume it.

 JUSTIN: Kinda like Anakin and Obi in the Star Wars prequels.
 They're supposed to be best friends based on what the script tells us but we don't ever see it and they clearly don't get along at all.
 All we really see from McCoy in these movies is that he's always concerned about Kirk's health.
 But that's really just following medical protocol.

 |The original cast, plus Rebecca from Cheers.|